gpstar81/GPStar-proton-pack/FLASHING.md

 # Software Flashing Guide

+Each supported device in the GPStar system (Proton Pack, Neutrona Wand, Attenuator, Single-shot Blaster) are separate devices and must be updated individually when software updates are available.
+The following guide focuses on the core system: the Proton Pack and Neutrona Wand.
+For updating the [Attenuator (aka.
+Wireless Adapter)](ATTENUATOR_FLASHING.md) or the [Single-Shot Blaster](SINGLESHOT.md), please see their respective guides.

+Note that the GPStar Audio may also require updates to firmware, though this will be rare.
+See the [SOUND](SOUND.md) guide for more information.

 ## Supported Devices

 Please refer to the table below for a list of devices and their supported software release.